ETCLabs/RDMnet/docs/getting_started/using_controller.md

 in RDMnet can be larger than the 231-byte limit that is customary in RDM.
 The only time a response can be fragmented is if the RDMnet library was compiled with dynamic memory allocation disabled (see the note on the more_coming flag below for more information on this).

+Note that response callbacks reference data buffers owned by the library, which will be invalid when the callback returns.
+See \ref data_ownership for more information.

 <!-- CODE_BLOCK_START -->
 ```c